jrjennings/LineMaze/README.md

 The more black the sensor sees the more reduction to motor rotation on that side.
 The bot will navigate favoring the left turn at intersections on the initial run.

-Arrangement of PINS attached to CNY70 (IR) reflective sensors
+Arrangement of the CNY70 (IR) reflective sensors attached to their designated pins.

 #########################################
 |  |  | | |  |  |
 |-|-|-|-|-|-|